drhsqlite/fossil-mirror/www/gsoc-ideas.md

 This is a non-network-aware Mail Delivery Agent, and would be called by an MTA such as Postfix, Courier or Exim.
 This command would reject anything that doesn't look like a bounce it is expecting.

+## Work relating to the ticketing system in Fossil

+The Fossil SCM project uses tickets in a [somewhat unusual manner](https://fossil-scm.org/home/reportlist) because the social programming model has evolved to often use the Fosum instead.
+Other Fossil-using projects use tickets in a more traditional report-a-bug manner.
+So this means that the Fossil ticketing system user interface is underdeveloped.
+On the other hand, pretty much every software developer uses a ticketing system at some point in their workflow, and Fossil is intended to be usable by most developers.
+The underlying technology for the Fossil ticketing system is guaranteed, so to improve it requires only user interface changes.

+Projects relating to the ticketing system include:

+* Improving the [Fossil cli for tickets](https://fossil-scm.org/forum/forumpost/d8e8a1cf92) which is confusing, as pointed out in that ticket.
+* Alternatively, instead of improving Fossil's cli, implement a comprehensive ticket commandline with [libfossil's primitives](https://fossil.wanderinghorse.net/r/libfossil/wiki/home), look under the f-apps/ directory.
+* Improving the Fossil web UI for ticketing, which is clunky to say the least

 # Tasks Requiring Fossil Data Model Knowledge

 The Fossil data model concepts are simple, but the implications are quite subtle and impressive.
 The data model